syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/Keyboard-Interaction.md

 The following steps explains you to enable keyboard interaction for a dropdown textbox.

-1. In an HTML page, add a <input> element to configure Dropdownlist widget and enable keyboard interaction by setting the accesskey property
+1. In an HTML page, add a &lt;input&gt; element to configure Dropdownlist widget and enable keyboard interaction by setting the accesskey property

-1. Add the below code to render the dropdown list.
+2. Add the below code to render the dropdown list.